Evie Hayes

-Vina Evelyn Hayes (1 June 1912 - 26 December 1988), better known as Evie Hayes, was an American-born actor and singer, best known for her stage success in Australia.
+Vina Evelyn Hayes (1 June 1912 – 26 December 1988), better known as Evie Hayes, was an American-born actor and singer, best known for her stage success in Australia.
 She was once described as "the most popular box office attraction in Australian musical comedy since Gladys Moncrieff."

 Biography

+Born in Seattle to George Hayes and Eva Upton, a soubrette.
+In 1928, while attending Seattle's Blessed Sacrament High School, Evie was already acting, taking a part as the artist in the Senior Play, "The Ninth Promise."